Toxic gas replaces lava as top concern on Hawaii's Big Island

 Breaking News Emails

-Toxic air replaced molten lava as the top concern for some Hawaiians on the Big Island of Hawaii on Saturday night after the Kilauea volcano appeared to mellow out following two days of eruptions, authorities said.
+Toxic air replaced molten lava as the top concern for some residents of Hawaii's Big Island on Saturday night after the Kilauea volcano appeared to mellow out following two days of eruptions, authorities said.

 Five homes were destroyed in the weekend's eruption, the Hawaii County Civil Defense Agency said in a statement Saturday evening.